If you have a serious matter please ask to speak to a senior solicitor/partner

 Why might the CPS drop charges against you?

-There are a number of reasons why the CPS might drop charges against you:
+There are several reasons why the CPS might drop charges against you and our team can make written representations on your behalf:

 The most common reason will be because the prosecution lacks sufficient evidence to provide a realistic prospect of conviction.
 The evidence in question may also be considered unreliable, or the sources not credible, which will have a detrimental effect on the prosecution’s ability to prove the charges against you.